F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 For shared libraries, we have to export symbols.
 Becasue of the differences between the compilers, and to support using the same headers for both shared and static libraries it is better to use macros

 The macro from the `GenerateExportHeader` is named `<target name>_EXPORT`, we can check the exact name in the export header file.

+Only the symbols needed by external code should be exported.
+The exeption is when the the interface use templates.
+In this case, all symbols used by the template should be exported.

 ## CMake Configuration